PatrickHenson/patrickhenson.github.io/_posts/2018-12-18-job-hunting-advice.md

 **Company website**

 If there's a company you're interested in, the best place to look is often the career section on their website.
+Most have some form of software filters, but it's one of the most reliable ways to get your resume seen by the company.

 **Indeed**